7 August 2017

 A companion study published in Sexually Transmitted Infections in July looked at referral data in two sexual health clinics, one in Bristol and another in east London, where staff had been trained using IRIS ADViSE.

-The qualitative research was funded by the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care West and the Wellcome Trust.
+The qualitative research was funded by the National Institute for Health and Care Research Collaboration for Leadership in Applied Health Research and Care West and the Wellcome Trust.

 ‘Assessing for Domestic Violence in Sexual Health Environments: a qualitative study’: Jeremy Horwood, Andrew Morden, Jayne E Bailey, Neha Pathak, Gene Feder.
 Published in Sexually Transmitted Infections